artemiusgreat/Canvas-Desktop/README.md

 * **Series** is a single chart type to be displayed in the viewport, e.g. lines.
 * **Model** is a data point of `dynamic` type, can accept different type of inputs, e.g. double or OHLC box.

-At this moment, `Painter` supports only horizontal orientation, so the axis X is used as an index scale that picks data points from the source list and axis Y is a value scale that represents hte actual value of each data point.
+At this moment, `Painter` supports only horizontal orientation, so the axis X is used as an index scale that picks data points from the source list and axis Y is a value scale that represents the actual value of each data point.

 # Preview